 By Ellen Sarasohn Glazer and Evelina Weidman Sterling

 Having Your Baby Through Egg Donation is a helpful, authoritative guide to negotiating the complex and emotive issues that arise for those considering whether or not to pursue egg donation.
-It presents information clearly and with compassion, exploring the practical, financial, logistical, social and ethical questions that commonly arise.
-This fully updated second edition also includes recent developments in the field, including travelling for egg donation and the emerging field of epigenetics.
+It presents information clearly and with compassion, exploring the practical, financial, logistical, social, and ethical questions that commonly arise.
+This fully updated second edition also includes recent developments in the field, including traveling for egg donation and the emerging field of epigenetics.

 For children’s books about egg donation, check out the following articles on our Intended Parents Blog: